bjoernricks/git-knowledge-snack/src/concepts/graph.md

  # Directed Acyclic Graph

  Git stores it's snapshots, the commits, in a directed acyclic graph.
-In the sense of git this means
+In the sense of git this means:

- * Commits are linked to their parent commits
+ * Commits are linked to their parent commits (directed)
+ * A commit can not be a child of itself, directly or indirectly (acyclic)

+ Additionally:
  * A single commits can either have zero, one or two parents
  * Only the first commit has no parent
- * A parent commit can not be a child of a commit directly or indirectly (no cycles)

 ```{mermaid}
 ---